 - Three-Ring binder.
 I do not mind if you share with another class, as long as you are able to keep and locate class materials quickly.
 You should be able to remove paper from it without making a mess (i.e., please no spiral notebooks without perforated paper).

-- Pencil (pens may be used for taking notes and most writing assignments, but a pencil is necessary for bellringers).
+- Pencil (pens may be used for taking notes and most writing assignments, but a pencil highly suggested for bellringers and quizzes/tests).

 - Course assignments and some materials will be posted on the class website.
 You MUST have access to the internet to be successful in this course.
 If you do not have it at home, you may use the computers in the school’s library before or after school.

 Class Expectations: Follow all school rules, including those pertaining to dress code, electronic devices, and food and drink in classrooms.

 American Government Syllabus - Description of the class

 AP US Government and Politics Syllabus - Description of the class

 Classroom Management Plan - General Description of Class Rules

 Economics Honors Syllabus - Description of the class